Judy Garland at Home at the Palace: Opening Night: Background

 Miss Garland calls the Palace 'home'.
 Her love affair with the 1,700-seated house began back in the fall of 1951 when she went in for a four-week stay and remained 19 weeks. ...
 This record takes its listeners right into the packed house and captures not only Miss Garland's great performance, but the 'electricity' in the air, and the sounds from the audience as well.
 Rarely, if ever, has a performer received such a resounding ovation within the confines of a theater – at the closing of the opening night show the standing applause lasted for 25 minutes.

 The singer enters the theater from the front or lobby-end of the house.
 As she skips down the aisle to the accompaniment of an overture made up of some of her best-known songs, her fans begin an applause policy that is reactivated between each of her subsequent songs. ...

 She works with a hand microphone, a device that permits her to range the stage from one end to the other.
 Her performance is interspersed with a wondrous sense of showmanship evidenced by calculated pauses, kiss-throwing, short imitation dance steps, and hand gestures.
 Between the tunes, she answers all questions and acknowledges the protestations of love from the enthusiastic friends out front. ...

 The listener will note that the show is enhanced and given a very human touch when the singer brings out her daughter Lorna and her son Joey to join her in three numbers.

+Performance

+Garland entered the theater from the front, walking down the aisle accompanied by an overture of some of her best-known songs.
+Her fans maintained a continuous applause policy, reacting enthusiastically between each song.
+She used a hand microphone, allowing her to move freely across the stage, and her performance included calculated pauses, kiss-throwing, short imitation dance steps, and expressive hand gestures.
+Between songs, she interacted with the audience, answering questions and acknowledging expressions of admiration and love.

+A special highlight of the concert was the inclusion of her children, Lorna Luft and Joey Luft, who joined her on stage for three numbers, adding a personal and endearing touch to the show.